SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 **Command and Scripting Interpreter**

-??? abstract "AWS EC2 Startup Script Changed"
+??? abstract "AWS CloudTrail EC2 Startup Script Changed"

     Detects changes to the EC2 instance startup script.
 The shell script will be executed as root/SYSTEM everytime the specific instances are booted up.